-Will the developer be moving or removing soil because moving or removing soil would cause emission of carbon gas that is stored or sequestered in the soil?
+Will the developer be moving or removing Soil because moving or removing Soil would cause emission of carbon gas that is stored or sequestered in the soil?

-Can the developer build elsewhere where their development would not violate the natural ecosystem of wildlife + their habitat and would not violate the individual rights of low density homeowners ?
+Can the developer build elsewhere where their development would not violate the natural ecosystem of wildlife + their habitat and would not violate the individual rights of lowdensity homeowners?

-Perhaps this huge medium density residential complex could be built in a medium density residential land, void of trees and wildlife + their habitat, with the intent of reserving land cround & amidst the compley.
-Som the planling of theirs + negetation they would best sequenter corbon emissions.
+Perhaps this huge medium density residential complex could be built in a medium density residential land, void of trees and wildlife + their habitat, with the intent of reserving land around a amidst the complex.
+For the planting of trees + negotation that would best sequester corpon emissions.